 Many inhalants cause permanent damage, especially if abused heavily for a long period of time.
 Inhalant chemicals build up in the body, can irritate the stomach and intestines, and cause damage to the brain, central nervous system, kidneys, and liver.
 Sensation in the feet and hands can also decrease over time, and pins-and-needles sensations can also be felt throughout the body.

-An eventual effect of inhalant abuse can be death, and there is no telling when this could happen.
+An eventual effect of inhalant abuse can be deadly, and there is no telling when this could happen.
 Sudden sniffing death, which refers to abrupt death from huffing, happens when the heart stops after inhaling solvents.
 This could occur even after one use.

 Statistics About Inhalant Abuse in the U.S.